-NEXT Church, Johnson C. Smith Theological Seminary, and Metro Industrial Areas Foundation are teaming up to offer a Certificate in Community Organizing and Congregational Leadership.
+NEXT Church, Johnson C. Smith Theological Seminary, and Metro Industrial Areas Foundation have teamed up to offer a Certificate in Community Organizing and Congregational Leadership.

-This certificate program will consist of a one-week intensive in-person training followed by a 6-month distance learning cohort to integrate the training into your work.
-The in-person training will take place October 23-27, 2017 in Baltimore, MD, with the distance learning occurring one to two times per month from November – April (exact dates still to be scheduled).
+This certificate program consists of a one-week intensive in-person training followed by a 6-month distance learning cohort to integrate the training into your work.
+The in-person training took place October 23-27, 2017 in Baltimore, MD, with the distance learning occurring one to two times per month from November – April.
 The program is open to clergy, laypeople, community leaders, seminarians, and others interested in organizing and community engagement.
-Participants must be 21 years or older to register.

 - an introduction to the universals of community organizing through examples of their implementation in ministry and community contexts.